xt99/jQuery-Validation-Engine/README.md

 ### ajaxFormValidationURL
 If set to a URL, turns the ajax form validation logic on.
 When the validate() action is performed, an ajax server call is achieved. result is asynchronously delivered to the onAjaxFormComplete function.

+### onBeforeAjaxFormValidation
+function called before the asynchronous AJAX form validation call.
+May return false to stop the ajax form validation

 ### onAjaxFormComplete: function(form, status, errors, options)
 function used to asynchronously process the result of the ajax form validation. only called when ajaxFormValidationURL is set to a URL.

-### onBeforeAjaxFormValidation
-function called before the asynchronous AJAX form validation call

 ### isOverflown
 Set to true when the form shows in a scrolling div, defaults to *false*.